 On the other hand, when you notice spots that seem to be part of the leaf tissue, such observations would attract an entirely different diagnosis.
 This is even more evident when the brown spotted areas on leaves appear soft or dry and smelly.

-Possible causes for these brown leaf spotting conditions may be associated with any excess sunlight, manganese imbalance, water stagnation on leaves, bacterial leaf blight, and pH imbalance.
+Possible causes for these brown leaf spotting conditions may be associated with excess sunlight, manganese imbalance, water stagnation on leaves, bacterial leaf blight, and pH imbalance.

-Why Diagnosis is Important
+• Why Diagnosis is Important

 It isn’t enough to identify brown spotting on trees and adopt a treatment approach.
 There needs to be a thorough understanding of what’s being observed.